LAPA Flight 3142: JIAAC investigation

 The Junta de Investigaciones de Accidentes de Aviación Civil investigation report was only one of the documents taken into account in the judicial investigation, though it was criticized for focusing solely on blaming the pilots directly.

 During the three days after the accident, the United States National Transportation Safety Board (NTSB) sent a team to assist the JIAAC in their investigation.
 This team consisted of an NTSB representative and technicians from Boeing, Pratt & Whitney, and the US Federal Aviation Administration (FAA).
 While in Argentina, these investigators worked with JIAAC personnel, forming teams according to their areas of expertise.

-The data from the black box, the flight data recorder (FDR) and the cockpit voice recorder (CVR) were read at the NTSB headquarters in Washington.
+The data from the black box, the flight data recorder (FDR) and the cockpit voice recorder (CVR), were read at the NTSB headquarters in Washington.
 With this information, a computerized animation of the failed take-off attempt was constructed.

 Another aspect that was studied and analyzed was the adherence to the maintenance plan in the available technical documentation.
 The analysis led investigators to believe that the aircraft, its components and its engines complied with the requirements set out in the maintenance plan and the approved operational specifications of the Dirección Nacional de Aeronavegabilidad (National Board of Airworthiness).

 To complete the detailed investigation, the JIAAC technicians reassembled the main components of the aircraft in a hangar in the Aeroparque.
-They also cleaned, identified and analyzed the boards, actuators, electronic equipment, the cockpit pedestal, etc. that were recovered from the accident site, and dismantled the engines of the plane as much as possible given the state of destruction they faced.
-The technicians inspected the hydraulic system on thrust reversers of both engines, and the braking system of the landing gear, all of which were found to be in sufficient working order.
+They also cleaned, identified and analyzed the boards, actuators, electronic equipment, the cockpit pedestal, and other flight controls that were recovered from the accident site, and dismantled the engines of the plane as much as possible given the state of destruction they faced.
+The technicians inspected the hydraulic system on the thrust reversers of both engines and the braking system of the landing gear, all of which were found to be in sufficient working order.